Decision Making in Monopoly using a Hybrid Deep Reinforcement Learning Approach: Experiments and Results

-We train both the standard agent and the hybrid agent using the DDQN algorithm.
+We train both the standard PPO agent and the hybrid PPO agent using the actor critic PPO algorithm.
 We use the same architecture and parameters for both agents in order to draw a fair comparison.
-In the case of the hybrid agent, however, we permanently mask the actions that use a fixed policy.
+We use the state, action, and reward functions presented in \Cref{sec_rep}.
+In the case of the hybrid agent, however, we permanently mask the actions that use a fixed-policy.
 During training, the agents play against the three fixed-policy agents.
-We train the learning agents for 10000 games each and use an exponential decay function for the exploration rate.
-We randomize the turn order during training (and testing) to remove any advantage one may get due to the player's position.
-The win rate (wins per 100 games) and reward for each agent during training is shown in \Cref{fig_wins} and \Cref{fig_reward} respectively.
+We train the learning agents for 2000 games each and randomize the turn order to remove any advantage one may get due to the player's position.
+Details on the network architecture and parameters are provided in Appendix \ref{net_param_ppo}.\\